 We're not kidding!
-Throughout the summer of 2019, the City of Lethbridge is once again utilizing the power of goats to help control invasive weeds and cut back overgrown brush in select areas of our river valley parks.
-The use of these animals is part of a pilot program that began in October of 2018 at Cottonwood Park to look at the practicality of targeted grazing within City of Lethbridge river valley parks.
+Throughout the summer of 2020, the City of Lethbridge is utilizing the power of goats to help control invasive weeds in select areas of our river valley parks.

 Why Targeted Grazing?

 - Long before people settled here, the plains including river valley areas were periodically grazed by bison, deer and other ungulates, keeping vegetation growth in check.

 - Research and best practices show that grazing is both an environmentally friendly and cost effective method to managing weeds, grassfire risk and the overall ecosystem health.